LucasEnard/formation-template-python/README.md

 ## 10.5.
 Exercise

-As an exercise, it could be interesting to modify `bo.IrisOperation` so that it returns a boolean that will tell the `bp.Router` to call `bo.PostgresOperation` depending on the value of that boolean.
+As an exercise, it could be interesting to modify `bo.IrisOperation` so that it returns a boolean that will tell the `bp.Router` to call `bo.PostgresOperation` depending on the value of that boolean.<br>
-That way, our operation new operation will be called.
+That way, our new operation will be called.

 **Hint**: This can be done by changing the type of reponse bo.IrisOperation returns and by adding to that new type of message/response a new boolean property and using the `if` activity in our bp.Router.

 ## 10.6.
 Solution

 First, we need to have a response from our `bo.IrisOperation` .
-We are going to create a new message after the other two, in the `src/python/msg.py`, for the imports:
+We are going to create a new message after the other two, in the `src/python/msg.py` like,<br>
+for the imports:
 ```python
 from xmlrpc.client import Boolean